bezzlab/bezzlab.github.io/README.md

 We devise and implement novel data science and AI solutions for biomedical research, particularly when proteomics data is involved.
 The lab is based in the [Digitial Environment Research Institute](https://www.qmul.ac.uk/deri/) at [Queen Mary](http://www.qmul.ac.uk/), [University of London](https://london.ac.uk/) and led by [Prof Conrad Bessant](https://www.linkedin.com/in/conradbessant).
 We are also affiliated with Queen Mary's [School of Biological and Chemical Sciences](http://www.sbcs.qmul.ac.uk/) and the [The Alan Turing Institute](https://www.turing.ac.uk/).

+#### Join us

+*As a postdoc:* We welcome enquiries from postdocs interested in applying for funding to join our lab.
+A summary of currently available funding schemes can be found [by clicking here](https://www.qmul.ac.uk/sbcs/research/postdoctoral_fellowships/).
+Any enquiries regarding this should be emailed  Conrad Bessant [(c.bessant@qmul.ac.uk)](mailto:c.bessant@qmul.ac.uk) with your CV, **including "PDRA" in the subject line**.

+*As a PhD student:* We host PhD students from the following UK-based doctoral training programmes: [LIDo](https://www.lido-dtp.ac.uk/), [AIDD](https://www.qmul.ac.uk/deri/ukri-aidd-doctoral-training-programme/) and [HDiP](https://www.qmul.ac.uk/wiph/study-with-us/postgraduate-research/wellcome-trust-phd-programme-in-science/).
+Other funded PhD studentship opportunities are available occasionally, typically for candidates from the UK.
+These will be advertised widely, e.g. on [findaphd.com](https://www.findaphd.com/phds/?Keywords=Bessant).
+We are also willing to consider applications from exceptional graduates funded by scholarships, or other means of self-funding, from any country.

+*As an MSc student:* Our [MSc Bioinformatics programme](https://qmul.ac.uk/msc-bioinfo) is one of the most popular in Europe.
+Apply now for late September start.

 #### Selected journal articles: Check these out for a flavour of our research

 Byrom, B., Bessant, C., Smeraldi, F., Abdollahyan, M., Bridges, Y., Chowdhury, M. and Tahsin, A., 2023.
-[Deriving meaningful aspects of health related to physical activity in chronic disease: concept elicitation using machine-learning-assisted coding of online patient conversations] (https://www.valueinhealthjournal.com/article/S1098-3015(23)00050-5/fulltext). *Value in Health*.
+[Deriving meaningful aspects of health related to physical activity in chronic disease: concept elicitation using machine-learning-assisted coding of online patient conversations](https://www.valueinhealthjournal.com/article/S1098-3015(23)00050-5/fulltext). *Value in Health*.

 Waller, K.J., Saihi, H., Li, W., Brindley, J.H., De Jong.
 A., Syn, W., Bessant, C., Alazawi1.
 W., 2023 [Single-cell phenotypes of peripheral blood immune cells in early and late stages of non-alcoholic fatty liver disease](https://www.e-cmh.org/journal/view.php?doi=10.3350/cmh.2022.0205). *Clinical and Molecular Hepatology*.